-preferable because it will avoid the need for the lowest income households to take on additional debt.
+In reviewing the comments, we share parties' concerns that an incentive structure that only partially subsidizes solar installations, and requires low-income households to take on loans for the balance, may not be realistic for many low-income households.
+Instead, we are persuaded that a full subsidy is preferable because it will avoid the need for the lowest income households to take on additional debt.
 A full subsidy to the most needy low-income households also addresses Greenlining's suggestion to give priority to these households.

-Therefore, we will provide a full-subsidy for 1 kW systems to owneroccupied households that qualify as "extremely low income" and "very low income" (i.e., up to 50% of area median income per the Health and Safety Code definitions referenced in Section 2852).
+Therefore, we will provide a full-subsidy for 1 kW systems to owner-occupied households that qualify as "extremely low income" and "very low income" (i.e., up to 50% of area median income per the Health and Safety Code definitions referenced in Section 2852).
 We will cap this subsidy at a maximum of \$10,000 per qualifying household, and we will allocate a maximum of 20% of program funds for full-subsidies to qualifying households.
 A full subsidy to the lowest income households will guarantee this subset of the low-income population has access to the benefits of solar energy.
 We estimate that if 20% of funds are set aside for this purpose, we can provide 1 kW systems to approximately 1,800 homes.
-As a condition of receiving this subsidy, the program manager may require the applicant to provide up to 32 hours of "sweat equity" towards system installation, by either the applicant or other volunteers such as friends, family or community members.
-The Program Manager shall determine if the applicant can reasonably meet this condition, while minimizing the safety concerns raised by SCE.
-Although SCE suggests that we revisit REC ownership for any fully-subsidized systems to low-income homeowners, we see no reason to treat REC ownership for this potentially small number of fullysubsidized low-income systems any differently than subsidies to other solar installations.
-As the Commission found in D.07-01-018, a solar facility owner shall own all of the RECs produced by his/her facility.
-In this subsidy program, the system owner is the homeowner.
+Energy Division shall monitor participation levels in the full subsidy portion of this program and determine whether the \$10,000 cap is appropriate.
+At any time, Energy Division may recommend to the assigned Commissioner or ALJ of this, or any successor proceeding, adjustments to the full subsidy provisions of the program, or for that matter, any element of the entire low-income solar incentive program.
+At the discretion of the assignment Commissioner or ALJ, and if the changes require modification of a Commission order, the change will be considered by the full Commission, following notice to parties and an opportunity for comment.